mindspore-ai/docs/docs/graphlearning/docs/source_en/single_host_distributed_Graphsage.md

 mpirun --allow-run-as-root -n ${CUDA_NUM} python3 ./distributed_trainval_reddit.py --data-path ${DATA_PATH} --epochs 5 > train.log 2>&1 &
 ```

-The Huawei Collective Communication Library (HCCL) is used for the communication of MindSpore parallel distributed training and can be found in the Ascend 310 AI processor software package.
+The Huawei Collective Communication Library (HCCL) is used for the communication of MindSpore parallel distributed training and can be found in the Atlas 200/300/500 inference product software package.
 In addition, mindspore.communication.management encapsulates the collective communication API provided by the HCCL to help users configure distributed information.

 ```bash
 # Ascend